iddahmlauzi/facial-recognition/README.md

 Security overview:

-- The random salt ensures the same message will map to different ciphertexts.
+- The random salt ensures the same image data will map to different ciphertexts.

 - The HMAC ensures the integrity of both the entire ciphertext and the PKBDF2 salt; encrypt-then-mac prevents attacks like Padding Oracle.